seandinwiddie/sdin.dev/coaching/outreach_sequences.md

     Hi Richard,

     Wholesale distributors, especially those dealing with technical systems like AER Supply, often grapple with managing complex inventory, streamlining order processing, and integrating different business systems effectively.
-Off-the-shelf software frequently falls short in handling these specialized needs.
+Your off-the-shelf software frequently falls short in handling these specialized needs.

-    I specialize in developing custom software and automation solutions that address these specific distribution bottlenecks.
+    I specialize in developing custom software and automation solutions that address your specific distribution bottlenecks.
 For example, I built custom tools for Veritas Health Systems that streamlined complex accounting and forecasting, providing efficiency gains impossible with their previous setup.
 For Compliance Associates, tailored software eliminated 30+ hours of manual work weekly.

-    My focus is on generating $50,000+ in measurable business value by optimizing critical workflows – maybe by improving inventory visibility, automating order entry, or integrating sales and inventory data seamlessly.
+    My focus is on generating $50,000+ in measurable business value now by optimizing your critical workflows – improving inventory visibility, automating order entry, or integrating sales and inventory data seamlessly.

-    Could targeted automation or a custom software solution unlock significant efficiency for AER Supply?
+    Get significant efficiency gains for AER Supply through targeted automation and custom software solutions!

-    I'd welcome the opportunity to share specific ideas in a brief strategy call.
+    Find out about the best solutions in a free, brief strategy call.
 Simply reply to this email or text me at 530-638-3238 to set up a time.

     Thank you for your time!